Is there anything more idyllic than overlooking a piazza with a glass of wine in hand in an Italian city that seems right from a postcard?

-The story goes that this drink was created by a cardinal in Rome, who asked the bartender to mix him a twist on the Negroni cocktail but made with dry vermouth instead of the usual sweet red vermouth.
-This classic Italian cocktail quickly became a hit with other patrons and was christened “The Cardinal” (Il Cardinale).
-Order this drink when you're in Rome as it is most popular in the city where it was invented.
+This drink was created by a cardinal in Rome, who asked the bartender to mix him a twist on the Negroni made with dry vermouth instead of the usual sweet red vermouth.
+This drink quickly became a hit with other patrons and was christened “The Cardinal” (Il Cardinale).
+Order it when you're in Rome as it is most popular in the city where it was invented.

 The Gin and It Cocktail

 A Gin and It (pronounced “eat”) cocktail is an Italian take on the popular Gin and French.
-The “It” part of the cocktail is in reference to the sweet red vermouth that is mixed with gin and served as a pre-dinner cocktail.
+The “It” part of the cocktail is about the sweet red vermouth mixed with gin and served as a pre-dinner cocktail.
 True, this is a lesser-known cocktail, but you’d be hard-pressed to find a barman in Italy who doesn’t know how to make it.
-Order one and you can give yourself kudos for getting a drink that hardly any non-Italians even know exists.
+Order one, and you can give yourself kudos for getting a drink that hardly any non-Italians even know exists.

 The Negroni Sbagliato Cocktail

-Legend has it that this cocktail was created in Milan in 1972 at Bar Basso, when the bartender, Mirko Stocchetto, mistakenly added sparkling wine instead of gin while making a Negroni.
-The name came about because the word “sbagliato” means mistake in Italian.
-This error was good news for the rest of the world though as this cocktail still provides the bitter taste of a Negroni, but with a lighter aftertaste.
+Legend has it that the Negroni Sbagliato cocktail was created in Milan in 1972 at Bar Basso.
+The bartender, Mirko Stocchetto, mistakenly added sparkling wine instead of gin to a Negroni.
+The word “sbagliato” means mistake in Italian.
+This error was good news for the rest of the world, though as this cocktail still provides the bitter taste of a Negroni, but with a light aftertaste.

 The Garibaldi Cocktail

 Most people are surprised to learn that Italy was not unified as a country until 1871.
-At that time, Giuseppe Garibaldi, an Italian General and politician helped unify the country so the Garibaldi cocktail was created in his honor.
-The cocktail's two main ingredients are mixed in a 1:1 ratio and each come from the north and the south to represent the country's unification.
-Representing the north is Campari and orange juice represents the south since orange trees are plentiful there.
+At that time, Giuseppe Garibaldi, an Italian General, and politician helped unify the country, so the Garibaldi cocktail was created in his honor.
+The two main ingredients are mixed in a 1:1 ratio, and each comes from the north and the south to represent the country's unification.
+Representing the north is Campari, and orange juice represents the south since orange trees are plentiful there.

 The Spritz Cocktail

-The Aperol Spritz is probably one of the most popular drinks in Italy having recently become a sort icon for classic Italian cocktails.
-But the Spritz is not so much one distinct drink as it is a family of cocktails that are all made with wine, soda water, and some kind of bitter liquor known as amari.
+The Aperol Spritz has recently become a sort icon for classic Italian cocktails.
+But the Spritz is not so much one distinct drink as it is a family of cocktails made with wine, soda water, and some bitter liquor known as amari.

 The Bellini Cocktail